rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/trigger-rollback.md

 the package.

 In the **Details** tab of the package, go to Components and check the **EXECUTABLES**.
-It displays information on the build, current build generation number, git repository etc.
+It displays information on the build, current build generation number,git repository etc.

 Suppose the current build generation number is _i_.
 If you update the source code in the git repository, you may want to trigger a new build